chadrem/officer/README.markdown

 - Retrieve the list of locks for the current connection.
 - Client: Option to abort a lock request if there is already a certain number of clients waiting for the lock.
+- Client: Namespaced lock names.
+- Server: configure the daemons gem to allow multiple server processes to run on one box.
+- Tests

 ## Copyright